sagi-l/Evil_Pong/README.md

 Clone or download the repository
 Install Python3

-After you've downloaed the repository go to the dirctory and type in the terminal:
+After you've downloaded the repository go to the directory and type in the terminal:
 ```
 pip install -r requirements.txt
 ```
-You might need pip3 instaed of pip
+You might need pip3 instead of pip

 To start the game:
 ```